jldec/container-ssh/README.md

 ### Issues
 The implementation works as a proof of concept, however several issues remain.

 1. When deployed on Cloudflare, establishing QUIC outbound tunnels does not work reliably.
+See https://github.com/jldec/container-ssh/issues/1
-1. The container shuts down a minute after starting (not using @cloudflare/containers to keep alive)
+1. The container shuts down a minute after starting.
+I initially avoided using @cloudflare/containers which can keep the container alive, because there is no HTTP server in this container to serve as a liveness probe.
+This should be easily fixed.
-1. Running the WARP client is convenient to connect to the private address on Cloudflare, but it prevents outbound QUIC tunnels from working when testing the container locally.

 ### Hosted setup (with WARP)
-1. Clone this repo, rename the worker in wrangler.jsonc if necessary
+- Clone this repo, rename the worker in wrangler.jsonc if necessary
-1. Copy your public key into the repo as pk.pub
+- Copy your public key into the repo as pk.pub
-1. Create a cloudflared tunnel in the Cloudflare dashboard and grab the tunnel token (the part after `cloudflared tunnel run --token`)
+- Create a cloudflared tunnel in the Cloudflare dashboard and grab the tunnel token (the part after `cloudflared tunnel run --token`)
-1. Run `wrangler secret put CF_TUNNEL` and paste the tunnel token
+- Run `wrangler secret put CF_TUNNEL` and paste the tunnel token
-1. Configure both the tunnel and the WARP profile with CIDR 10.0.0.0/8.
-   The WARP profile now lives in the Zero Trust dashboard under Team & Resources > Devices > Device Profiles > Default Profile ...
+- Configure both the tunnel and the WARP profile with CIDR 10.0.0.0/8.
+NOTE: the WARP profile now lives in the Zero Trust dashboard under Team & Resources > Devices > Device Profiles > Default Profile ...
 Configure.
-1. Run `wranger deploy` to build the container and deploy it to Cloudflare
+- Run `wranger deploy` to build the container and deploy it to Cloudflare
-1. Add an entry to ~/.ssh/config for the container
+- Add an entry to ~/.ssh/config for the container
   ```
   Host container-ssh
       HostName 10.0.0.1